extremejhr/Smart_Testr/README.md

         print(ctrl.window_text())

-Combine pywinauto and OCR to locate the operation!!!
+Create inheritance class of pywinauto.application.WindowSpecification in order to get the text information.